Wolverine971/9takes/src/blog/people/musicians/Beyonce-Knowles.md

 Now, let's shift gears slightly.
 How does this understanding of Beyoncé change the way you perceive her art?
 Does discerning Beyoncé as an Enneagram Type 8 provide you with a deeper comprehension of her motivations and actions?
 In a world where the persona often overshadows the person, perhaps there is merit in appreciating our icons not only through their work but also their personality types.

-If you enjoyed this article sign up below ⬇️ and join 9takes, a community that values the reflective investigation of personalities and life perspectives.
-Together, let's unravel the intricacies of human character, one personality at a time.
+If you enjoyed this article please sign up below ⬇️ and join 9takes.
+If you are a powerful Enneagram 8 like Beyoncé you already know you are free to refuse, but we are trying to create a community that values the reflective investigation of personalities and life perspectives.
+We would love for you to join.

 <svelte:head>